Jensen-holm/MLBTunnelScoreBot/README.md

 You can find the MLB-Tunnel-Bot on X at [this link](https://twitter.com/MLBTullelBot)

 The profile picture updates each day with the pitcher who threw the best tunneled pitch that day.

-## Data Source

-MLB Tunnel Bot gets its pitch data from the previous day by using the [pybaseball]() statcast api